Fascism in the United States: Neo-Nazism

 Neo-Nazism began to emerge as an ideology in the 1970s, seeking to revive and implement Nazi ideology.
 In the United States, organizations such as the American Nazi Party, the National Alliance, and White Aryan Resistance were formed during the second half of the 20th century.
-While initially composed of distinctive movements, in the 21st century, many U.S. Neo-Nazi groups have moved towards more decentralized organization and online social networks with a terroristic focus.
+While initially composed of distinctive movements, in the 21st century, many U.S. neo-Nazi groups have moved toward more decentralized organization and online social networks with a terroristic focus.